-- 80. We will grant authorisation if we are satisfied, on the evidence before us, that the arrangement will in all the circumstances result, or will be likely to result, in a benefit to the public outweighing the lessening in competition arising from the arrangement. - 81.
-In making this assessment, we have regard to the quality of the evidence and make judgements as to the weight to be given to the evidence. - 82.
-The Commission's approach is to quantify benefits and detriments to the extent that it is practicable to do so,56 but, as the Court of Appeal in Godfrey Hirst noted, this guidance must not be allowed to obscure the Commission's primary function of exercising a qualitative judgment in reaching its final determination and "...making what is an essentially evaluative judgment on any application".57
+- 78. We will grant authorisation if we are satisfied, on the evidence before us, that the arrangement will in all the circumstances result, or will be likely to result, in a benefit to the public outweighing the lessening in competition arising from the arrangement. - 79.
+In making this assessment, we have regard to the quality of the evidence and make judgements as to the weight to be given to the evidence. - 80.
+In Godfrey Hirst the Court of Appeal noted that, in determining whether to grant authorisation, the Commission must consider a broad range of benefits and detriments.
+This includes any efficiencies and may include non-economic factors in appropriate cases.55 - 81.
+The Commission's approach is to quantify benefits and detriments to the extent that it is practicable to do so,56 but, as the Court of Appeal in Godfrey Hirst noted, this does not require quantitative analysis of qualitative matters, and must not be allowed to obscure the Commission's primary function of exercising a qualitative